Jacob-Griffin/TelephonePictionaryStencilVue/README.md

 ## Running

-After cloning the repo, run `pnpm install` at the project root, then `turbo dev`.
+After cloning the repo, run `pnpm install` at the project root, then `turbo dev`
-If it's giving you problems about typescript notation in the svelte project, run `turbo build` first, then try `turbo dev` again

 ## Structure